 Though the researchers feel that the educational programming is making a difference, they also agree that there is a lot of work yet to do.
 Recently, they received contract funding from the S.D.
 Department of Social Services to offer programming in urban areas, such as Sioux Falls and Rapid City.

-“Our hope is to continue providing programing and resources under the umbrella of rural health and wellness,” Letcher said.
+“Our hope is to continue providing programming and resources under the umbrella of rural health and wellness,” Letcher said.
 “It’s all about rural empowerment—the strength of the state and the people who love living here,” Ramsay-Seaner said.